TransmitSecurity/ciam-expressjs-vanilla-samples/passkey-authentication/README.md

 This sample follows the following guide: https://developer.transmitsecurity.com/guides/webauthn/quick_start_sdk/

-In order to register the passkey the user needs an access token gained from a previous login.
-In this sample, we use an email OTP login to get the user access token.
+In this sample we are demonstrating Passkey registration for users managed externally.
+For more information see [Implement login with WebAuthn API](https://developer.transmitsecurity.com/guides/webauthn/basic_login_scenarios/)

 Set up this example using the instruction in the [main README file](../README.md)